jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 Instead of sending informal short emails (which are useful at some points in a workflow), we suggest intermittently sending lab reports with as much information about what was done and why as possible.
 For informatics related work in R or Python (or other supported languages) we **highly** suggest using a method like [R markdown](https://rmarkdown.rstudio.com/lesson-10.html) or [Jupyter notebooks](https://jupyter.org/) to track what informatics steps you have performed and why.
 Beginning these reports with a short description of what raw data you used and when you received it can be critical for ensuring that you are using the correct data!
 We will describe more about how to use such reports in the final chapter of this course.

-It is also important that the experimental biologists make similar reports defining what reagents they used, when the performed the study, what samples were used, who performed the experiment, and any notes about usual events, such as the electricity went out during the experiment, left the samples overnight but usually leave two hours, mouse #blank unexpectedly died so we lost this sample thus it is not included, or the dye seemed unusually faint in this gel.
+It is also important that the experimental biologists make similar reports defining what reagents they used, when they performed the study, what samples were used, who performed the experiment, and any notes about usual events, such as the electricity went out during the experiment, left the samples overnight but usually leave two hours, mouse #blank unexpectedly died so we lost this sample thus it is not included, or the dye seemed unusually faint in this gel.

 {alt: "Hilda, the happy informaticist is reading a report sent from Harry that says: The data is from the samples sent tus on October 10th created using the Illumina Kit and process with... and it trails off.
 Hilda thinks to herself: Ah, Harry's reports ave me so much time!
 I think I'll have my dissertation done early!
 I think we will all be able to take a vacation!", width: "100%", align: "middle"}